+Lichen Moth (Family Erebidae)

+White-lined Sphinx Moth Its wings blur when this large moth hovers to reach its proboscis to the depth of flowers to extract the sweet nectar.

+PLANTS

-WHITE-LINED SPHINX MOTH Its wings blur when this large moth hovers to reach its proboscis to the depth of flowers to extract the sweet nectar.
-Sometimes mistaken for a hummingbird.
-PLANTS The primary function of flowers is to attract animal pollinators, many of which rely on nectar as their primary energy source.
-That is why flowers produce nectar, are colorful, and smell sweet (or smell unpleasant to us but attractive to pollinators).
+The primary function of flowers is to attract animal pollinators, many of which rely on nectar as their primary energy source.
+That is why flowers produce nectar, are colorful, and have odors.
+Many smell sweet, but some flowers smell like rotting meat, others like mushrooms, and some even smell like dung to attract appropriate pollinators.
 About 80% of all flowering plants depend upon animals to transfer pollen between plants.
-The following flowers are pollinator favorites that you are likely to see in Central or Eastern Texas.
+The following flowers are pollinator favorites that you are likely to see in the Midwest.

+BLANKETFLOWER